Do you consider yourself a sales beginner? Or maybe you’re not a beginner, but you’re still not at the level that you’d like to be…

 If you lose a sale, if you screw up on a cold call, if you make some kind of mistake like sending a prospect the wrong email, don’t sweat it.
 Just learn from it.

 If you’re breaking into hives every time you make a small mistake, you’re simply not going to achieve long-term sales success.
 And sales is a long-term game.
 So don’t sweat those little things.
 Just learn from them.
-This is a simple but crucial Sales 101 strategy.
+This is a simple but crucial basic sales philosophy.

 11. No’s are a good thing.
 A Sales 101 MUST!